behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

         def forward(self, x):
             return self.layers(x)
     ```
-    This model has reached an accurancy of 23-24% which is an excepted accurancy based on our dataset.
+    This model has reached an accuracy of 23-24%, which is an excepted accuracy based on our dataset.
 It's around twice better
-    than the previous model.
+    then the previous model.

 - Transfer Learning:
     - Can we even do better?
-Can we use more pictures to improve the accurancy?
-Where can find the new pictures?
+Can we use more pictures to improve the accuracy?
+Where can we find new pictures?
 The answer
-    of these questions is 'yes' we can use pre-trained models that's been trained by others off the shelf.
+   is 'yes' we can use pre-trained models that have been trained by others off the shelf.
 In this project,
-    we use transfer learning to fine tune RESNET-50 to model a CNN that can classify the images using the dataset created
+    we use transfer learning to fine-tune RESNET-50 to model a CNN that can classify the images using the same dataset created
-    previousely.
+    previously.
-    We just need to replace the final linear layer of the model with another linear layer whose output size is the same as
+    We only need to replace the final linear layer of the model with another linear layer whose output size is the same as
     the number of our categories.
     ```python
     class ResNet50(nn.Module):